It is the task of the person on duty to check the NOTCam temperature

-During storage NOTCam is kept cold by the PTR and regular LN2 fillings (typically once per week or so).
-Email warnings will be sent when the detector temperature reaches above -192
+During storage NOTCam is kept cold by the PTR and regular LN2 fillings (typically every 3-5 days).
+Email warnings will be sent when the detector temperature reaches above -192 degrees.
 Then it is time to fill it.
 This limit has been set very conservatively.
-If the PTR works well, you have plenty of time before anything becomes anything becomes urgent, and you can typically wait until the next
+If the PTR works well, you have plenty of time before anything becomes urgent, and you can typically wait until the next